tech2wiki/tech2wiki-website/content/tech2_pcmcia/writing_pcmcia_cards/writing_pcmcia_using_globaltis.md

 ![](write_globaltis_04.webp)

-GlobalTIS will now establish communication with the Tech 2 initiate the device to test the connection, you will see the following message for a short while:
+GlobalTIS will now establish communication with the Tech2 initiate the device to test the connection, you will see the following message for a short while:

 ![](write_globaltis_05.webp)